-Organising your wedding is one thing, but having to change the date of your wedding or vow renewal ceremony is one event no couple is prepared for.
+Organising your wedding is one thing, but having to change the date of your wedding is one event no couple is prepared for.
 We are here to help you plan how to reschedule your wedding.

 What can you do if you have to postpone your wedding?
 In early 2020 there may be a lot of wedding couples looking to reschedule their wedding or vow renewal ceremony date, so the sooner you choose an alternative, and rebook your suppliers, the better chance you have of getting the new date you want.